loujaybee/guitar-lessons/lesson-7-all-modes.md

 ```

 ## Lydian (C)
+R 2 3 #4 5 6 7
 **Chord:** Major Chord + 4th

 - Sounds like: Angelic
 - Interval difference: Swaps major fourth for tri-tone (flat fifth)
 - Almost more major than major
-- To remember: Play major, but change the third
+- To remember: Play major, but change 4 to sharp 4

 ```
 E|---------------------------------------------7--8--